 Can I use frozen rhubarb to make this recipe?

 Absolutely not!
-You can easily swap out gluten free flour for your standard wheat flour.
+You can easily swap out gluten-free flour for your standard wheat flour.
 Not a problem.
-I personally have a sensitivity to gluten, so we default to gluten free flours over here.
+I personally have a sensitivity to gluten, so we default to gluten-free flour over here.

 Can I add strawberries?